Himani170/DefroxPot/README.md

     python manage.py runserver
     ```
 ## Dependencies
 - Apart from what is in `requirements.txt` ExifTool is also required to extract metadata from images.
-You can download it from the official website [https://exiftool.org]
+You can visit the official website [https://exiftool.org]
-- Virus total has been used to check malicious content if uploaded by an attacker [https://www.virustotal.com/gui/home/upload]
+- Virus total has been used to check malicious content if uploaded by an attacker [https://www.virustotal.com]

 ## Usage